Ziphil/Zenithal/README.md

 ```

 The content of processing instructions are in many cases written by pseudo-attributes.
-In ZenML, these pseudo-attributes can be written in the same way as ordinary attributes, so the following ZenML document will be converted to the same XML as above.
+In ZenML, these pseudo-attributes can be written in the same way as ordinary attributes, so the following ZenML code will be converted to the same XML as above.
 ```
 \xml?|version="1.0",encoding="UTF-8"|>
 ```
 Notice that there must be `,` between attribute-value pairs when you use this syntax.
 Moreover, `>` is needed at the end of the element to indicate that the content is empty.

+The XML declaration is not a processing instruction, but it is expressed by using this syntax.

 ### ZenML Declaration
 ZenML documents should (but not have to) start with an ZenML declaration, as follows: